civicrm/composer-compile-lib/README.md

-# Quick and dirty PHP compilation tasks
+# CiviCRM Compilation Library

-This is a quick-and-dirty library with some example tasks for [composer-compile-plugin](https://github.com/civicrm/composer-compile-plugin).
+This is a quick-and-dirty library with some example tasks and helpers for [composer-compile-plugin](https://github.com/civicrm/composer-compile-plugin).
-This package does not aim to be particularly deep or powerful.

 Some general values for this repo:

-1. Use basic functions and static Methods to allow easy operation in pre-boot environments.
+* Use basic functions and static methods to allow easy operation in pre-boot environments.
-2. Every task must throw an error if it doesn't work.
+* Every task/helper must throw an exception if it doesn't work.
-3. If a task is outputting to a folder, and if the folder doesn't exist, then it should auto-create the folder.
+* If a task is outputting to a folder, and if the folder doesn't exist, then it should auto-create the folder.
-4. If you need something different, then feel free to copy, hack, etc. If you republish/rename, it's best to change the PHP namespace to allow co-existence.
-5. I'm not too likely to make/accept breaking changes.
-See (4) above.
+* Feel free to copy/hack/etc. If you re-publish, please use a different name+namespace to allow coexistence.

+## Require the library

 All the examples below require the `civicrm/composer-compile-lib` package.